 - If a student has not completed a minimum of two weeks* of the required clerkship/selective, the student may still be eligible for an incomplete on their transcript in the setting of an approved reason for an unplanned departure from the curriculum (see above).

-- A grade of Incomplete automatically reverts to a failure on the transcript after one calendar year if the clerkship/selective has not been completed.
+- A grade of Incomplete automatically reverts to a Fail on the transcript after one calendar year if the clerkship/selective has not been completed.

 *Two weeks: In order to receive credit for two week’s effort on the clerkship, the student must complete the expected requirements as determined by the clerkship director and site director for that particular clerkship.
-A clinical work week is defined as up to six days on service with one day off; therefore, in order to be eligible for an incomplete, the student should have successfully completed 10 to 12 days in the clinical setting, as determined by clerkship/selective director.
+A clinical work week is defined as up to 6 days on service with one day off therefore, in order to be eligible for an incomplete, the student should have successfully completed ten to twelve days in the clinical setting, as determined by clerkship/selective director.

 - Posting a grade replacing the Incomplete will take place within two weeks after receipt of the following:

 - Evaluation from the clerkship/selective site.

 - Receipt of score on the retake of the shelf examination.

 - A student who posts two Incomplete grades in year 3 or 4 must finish the Incomplete units before beginning a new curricular unit.
 Exceptions may be considered by the associate dean, student affairs and associate dean, clinical and competency based education.